qmk/qmk_firmware/keyboard/planck/PCB_GUIDE.md

 ## Setting up the environment

 ### Windows

-Options
-1. Vagrant (overkill, lack of trust, no driver concerns)
-2. Chocolatey / dfu-programmer (more dev work required)
-3. Chocolatey / flip
-4. Write a batch script that installs dfu-programmer on the path, installs make with MinGW, and uses pnputil to install the proper driver https://technet.microsoft.com/en-us/library/cc732377%28v=ws.10%29.aspx?f=255&MSPPError=-2147217396#BKMK_Anchor2
-4. Look up altenatives (

-* Install [MHV AVR Tools](https://github.com/jackhumbert/qmk_firmware).
-Disable smatch, but be sure to leave the option to add the tools to the PATH checked.
+1. Install [MHV AVR Tools](https://github.com/jackhumbert/qmk_firmware).
+Disable smatch, but **be sure to leave the option to add the tools to the PATH checked**.
-* Install the latest version of [the Atmel AVR **8-bit** toolchain](http://www.atmel.com/tools/atmelavrtoolchainforwindows.aspx)
-* Install [MinGW](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).
-During installation, uncheck the option to install a graphical user interface. **DO NOT change the default installation folder.** The script depends on the default location.
+2. Install [MinGW](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download).
+During installation, uncheck the option to install a graphical user interface. **DO NOT change the default installation folder.** The scripts depend on the default location.
+3. Clone this repository.
+[This link will download it as a zip file, which you'll need to extract.](https://github.com/jackhumbert/qmk_firmware/archive/master.zip) Open the extracted folder in Windows Explorer.
-* Right-click on the setup-path-win batch script at the root of the project and select "Run as administrator".
-Press the spacebar to dismiss the success message.
+4. Right-click on the 1-setup-path-win batch script, select "Run as administrator", and accept the User Account Control prompt.
+Press the spacebar to dismiss the success message in the command prompt that pops up.
-*

-1. Install [Chocolatey](https://chocolatey.org/).
-It's a package manager for Windows that will make it easy to set up the complete build environment.
-To install Chocolatey, run the following command in a command line window with administrator privileges (search for command prompt, right-click on it, and select "Run as administrator"). `@powershell -NoProfile -ExecutionPolicy Bypass -Command "iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin`
-2. Install DFU-Programmer by running (the -win one).
-3. Start DFU bootloader on the chip first time you will see 'Found New Hardware Wizard' to install driver.
-If you install device driver properly you can find chip name like 'ATmega32U4' under 'LibUSB-Win32 Devices' tree on 'Device Manager'.
-If not you will need to update its driver on 'Device Manager' to the `dfu-programmer` driver.
+5. Right-click on the 2-setup-environment-win batch script, select "Run as administrator", and accept the User Account Control prompt.
+This part may take a couple of minutes, and you'll need to approve a driver installation, but once it finishes, your environment is complete!

 ### Mac